 Cache & Initialization

-The SDK caches vault and asset data on startup.
-For guaranteed fast first calls:waitForCacheReady(), the first call that needs vault data will trigger a cache refresh automatically.
+The SDK caches account and asset data on startup.
+For guaranteed fast first calls:waitForCacheReady(), the first call that needs account data will trigger a cache refresh automatically.